Skip to content

-The backend manages two kinds of schemas: MongoDB collections with indexes and validators, and Kafka event schemas in Avro format with a Confluent Schema Registry.
-Both are initialized at process start, whether the process is the main API or a standalone worker.
+The backend manages MongoDB collection schemas — indexes, validators, and TTL policies.
+These are initialized at process start, whether the process is the main API or a standalone worker.

 The SchemaManager class in app/db/schema/schema_manager.py applies idempotent, versioned migrations to MongoDB.
 Each migration is a short async function that creates indexes or sets collection validators.
 The class tracks which migrations have run in a schema_versions collection, storing the migration id, description, and timestamp.